smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Close windows actions.

 A set of two actions and an associated shell script to allow the user to gracefully close all open windows on the current workspace or all workspaces via right click on the desktop.
-The script requires wmctrl and xdotool `apt install wmctrl xdotool`

 [close_windows_in_workspace.nemo_action](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.local/share/nemo/actions/close_windows_in_workspace.nemo_action)